Raigarh–Gondia Jan Shatabdi Express

-The 12069 / 12070 RaigarhGondia Jan Shatabdi Express is a Superfast Express train belonging to Indian Railways – South East Central Railway zone that runs between Raigarh and Gondia Junction in India.
+The 12069 / 12070 Raigarh - Gondia Jan Shatabdi Express is a Superfast Express train belonging to Indian Railways – South East Central Railway zone that runs between Raigarh and Gondia Junction in India.

-It operates as train number 12069 from Raigarh to Gondia Junctio} and as train number 12070 in the reverse direction, serving the states of Maharashtra & Chhattisgarh.
+It operates as train number 12069 from Raigarh to Gondia Junction and as train number 12070 in the reverse direction, serving the states of Maharashtra and Chhattisgarh.

 Coaches

-The 12069 / 70 Raigarh–Gondia Jan Shatabdi Express has 4 AC Chair Car, 13 Second Class seating & 2 Second Jan Chair cum Guard coaches.
+The 12069 / 70 Raigarh–Gondia Jan Shatabdi Express has 3 AC Chair Car and 14 Second Class seating coaches.
 It does not carry a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 12069 / 70 Raigarh–Gondia Jan Shatabdi Express covers the distance of 414 kilometres in 07 hours 00 mins (59.14 km/hr) in both directions.
+The 12069 / 70 Raigarh–Gondia Jan Shatabdi Express covers the distance of 414 kilometres in 07 hours 00 mins (59.14 km/h) in both directions.

 As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a Superfast surcharge.